rist-ro/rl-introduction-notes/sutton_rl.md

 **Another dimension which we didn't include is whether the method is on- or off- policy**.
 This is orthogonal to the other 2 and generally (if not always) binary (there are no methods which are kinda off-policy).

 Other dimensions can be added to this taxonomy.
-Among these are whether the method operates on continuing or episodic tasks, whether it is asynchronous, what value function it approximates and so on. **These are not exhaustive and not mutually exclusive**
+Among these are whether the method operates on continuing or episodic tasks, whether it is asynchronous, what value function it approximates, and so on. **These are not exhaustive and not mutually exclusive**

 The remaining, and **one of the most important dimensions is whether the method is tabular or uses function approximation**.
 All methods presented in part I were tabular; part II will cover function approximation.